2023-2024 Course Catalog

 Science: Let us handle all those messy science experiments—we’ve got you!
 Hands-on learning is the best way to experience science.
 From chemical reactions to Newton’s Law—your budding scientists will love making and testing hypotheses.

 Spanish: Hola!
 The focus of this interactive Spanish class is beginning conversation, taught through role-playing and (of course) lots of music.
 Younger students will do more songs and nursery rhymes, older students practice conversational skills and learn basic grammar.
-Following our theme of Explore!, we recognize how learning a language is the ultimate exploration in learning about other cultures and world societies!
+Following our theme of Possibilities, we recognize how learning a language is the ultimate in learning what we can achieve, and learn about different cultures and world societies.
+Class taught by a native speaker through conversation and music.

-Storytelling (World Cultures and Social Studies): Humans connect with stories—in this exciting class students learn how to tell a gripping and powerful tale.
+Storytelling (Ancient Cultures and Social Studies): Humans connect with stories—in this exciting class students learn how to tell a gripping and powerful tale.
 Explore the cultures of the world through their stories and fables, and come to understand the human experience better.
 Learners will learn a fable from multiple sources, then have one-on-one coaching as they work on their performance.
-Students will share their stories at our Storytelling Festival at the Ziegfeld Theater.
+This class is taught by Kristen Clay, who is a professional storyteller.
+She will encourage participation in the Storytelling Festival at the end of the semester and is always available for personal coaching for students focused on succeeding at the festival!
+This class will have a focus in Ancient History, so come learn to tell the stories of Egypt, Mesopotamia, and Stonehenge!

 Theater: Come experience Zig Youth at our best!
-Students get the opportunity to act in Elf Jr, Night at the Wax Museum, and The Enchanted Bookshop.
-Required attendance on BOTH days for theater classes (Tuesday and Wednesday).
-Our kid’s shows are taught by dedicated professionals and treated with the same care and attention as our main stage shows.
+Students get the opportunity to act in Annie for our fall musical, and Wonderland in the spring.
+Required attendance on BOTH days theater classes (Tuesday and Wednesday).
+Our shows are taught by dedicated professionals and treated with the same care and attention as our mainstage shows.
 Costumes are provided and students will get to perform on the Ziegfeld Theater stage.
-Students will need to provide dance shoes and personal underclothing (like Spanx or dance shorts).

 Written Word: We know how difficult it can be to motivate children to write–let us supplement your home instruction with our writing class for young learners.
 Students will practice the mechanics of writing, learn how to write silly stories, play games with parts of speech, and come away with a whole written children’s book of their very own making.
 Bonus–they will get to practice their typing skills (but handwriting is always an option too)!